Combinatorics of $m=1$ Grasstopes

 \begin{proposition} For each pair of values of $k$ and $n$ in Table \ref{table:regiondata} the minimal and maximal possible number of regions in a Grasstope arising from a simple arrangement of $n$ hyperplanes in $\mathbb{P}^k$ do not depend on the choice of arrangement. \end{proposition}

-Out of the entries in Table \ref{table:regiondata}, note that for $k=2$ and the pairs $(3,5)$ and $(4,6),$ there is only one oriented matroid up to isomorphism \cite{database}.
+Out of the entries in Table \ref{table:regiondata}, note that for $k=2$ and the pairs $(3,5)$ and $(4,6),$ there is only one (uniform) oriented matroid up to isomorphism \cite{database}.
 For $k=2$, this is because any matrix may be turned into a totally positive matrix by permuting the rows.
 This can be done by viewing rows as vectors in the plane and arranging them in counterclockwise position.

 The pair $(3, 7)$ does not appear in Table \ref{table:regiondata}.
 This is the first time we see variation depending on which simple arrangement we choose, with the maximal number of regions ranging from $38$ to $42$.
 The reorientations and reorderings of a totally positive matrix (i.e. the amplituhedron case) give at most $42$ regions, while all other oriented matroid classes achieve fewer.
 We can see the maximal numbers of regions for other small $k, n$ in Table \ref{table:posdata}.
-It would be interesting to see whether the maximal number of regions attained by reorienting and reordering a totally positive matrix attains the upper bound in general.

 \begin{example} Any totally positive $6 \times 3$ matrix with the second and fourth rows negated yields a Grasstope which includes all 16 regions counted by Equation \eqref{eq:projregions}.
 The resulting hyperplane arrangement is cyclic, with just two orientations flipped.
 See Figure \ref{fig:allregions} to see all of the regions labelled with sign patterns.